Literary Merit Project: Self-Prescribed Reading

 We should learn to treat [literature] as doctors treat their medicine, something we prescribe in response to a range of ailments and classify according to the problems it might be best suited to addressing.
 Literature deserves its prestige for one reason above all others: because it’s a tool to help us live and die with a little more wisdom, goodness, and sanity.

-This quotation also appears in our makerspace’s reading guide, where the key word is tool, as in a tool for our makerspace.
+This quotation also appears in the erstwhile makerspace’s reading guide, where the key word is tool, as in a tool for our makerspace.
 Literature is a way to solve problems and create meaning.
-Reading is perhaps the best tool we have for learning in a Humanities makerspace.
+Reading is perhaps the best tool we have for learning in the Humanities.

 Continue reading